chefgs/terraform_repo/tfcloud_samples/TFC_Workflow_Readme.md

   - Environment-specific Secrets: Store environment-specific secrets (e.g., TF_API_TOKEN, AWS credentials) in GitHub Secrets at the environment level.

 2. Workflow Structure
-  - Split your workflow into reusable parts using jobs and workflow_call events, allowing for code reuse across different environments and scenarios.
+  - Split our workflow into reusable parts using jobs and workflow_call events, allowing for code reuse across different environments and scenarios.

 3. Terraform Workspaces
   - Utilize Terraform workspaces to manage state files separately for each environment.
 This isolates state and makes it easier to manage changes across environments.